xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

    #.
 Use the commands previously described to find the commutation offset then tune and test the position/velocity/torque controllers.
 After you found the optimal parameters please note them (don't quit the app!) and update your ``sdo_config.csv`` file.
 You can also test the CSP,CSV,CST CiA 402 operation modes with the ``app_master_cyclic``.

+   #.
+Once the controllers are tuned, you can test the cogging torque compensation.
+Use the command 'ac', the motor will start to calibrate, make two turns in each direction and stop.
+Once the compesator is calibrated, you can enable/disable it with the command ec.
+Note : to be able to calibrate, you need a good velocity tuning at 10 rpm.

 Examine the code
 ++++++++++++++++